firesock/nonpkger/README.md

 - **Purely a convenience setup, no docker security features are enabled.**
 - Don't forget to prune docker images every so often!
 Some caching happens by way of building an image.
+- Works best with Docker in rootless mode to avoid hitting permissions issue.